The runtime architecture, in one line:

 When intent arrives - whether a natural-language question, a dashboard refresh, or an AI agent's tool call - Colrows resolves every term through the graph using the requesting identity, role, persona, and scope.
 The string "revenue" is not just a token; it resolves to a specific entity with a specific formula, source, and governance scope.

 The same question asked by a finance controller and an account executive resolves to different concepts.
 The same question asked from EU and US scopes resolves to different policies.
 Resolution is deterministic: identical intent + identical context produces identical resolved terms.
+See core concepts in the docs for the data model.

 -